ChrisChen1023/HINT/README.md

 ----------------------
 Download the pre-trained model to `./checkpoints`

-Set your own `config.yml` with the corresponding filst paths, and copy it to corresponding checkpoint folder,
+Set your own `config.yml` with the corresponding filst paths, and copy it to corresponding checkpoint folder.
+Set the `--MAKS 3` for the mixed mask index,

 run:
 ```